mbazan23/quidditch/README.md

 ```

 ### We injected several dns
-The dns "jameygibson.com" should contain the "WDM threat"
+The DNS "evilhost" (jameygibson.com) should contain the "WDM threat"
 The other domains should contain the threat "Conficker.C"

 ```ruby
 >>  p = PFlow.new(Time.now, 0)